mattmakai/fullstackpython.com/source/content/pages/database.rst

 A database is an abstraction on top of an operating system's file system to ease creating, reading, updating, and deleting persistent data.
-The abstraction is most commonly represented as a set of relational tables.
+The database storage abstraction most commonly used in Python web development is sets of relational tables.

 Relational Databases
 --------------------